sean-horton/ImageViewer/README.md

 ### Cross Platform Image Viewer

-An open source image viewer.
+An open source image viewer written in JavaFX.
 Create local image collections for recursively looking through directories on your local system.
 Images are indexed and sorted based on jpeg exif date.
+It's probably best to add directories with shallow depth.
+Currently it will recursively search with a hardcoded depth of 10.
 The original use case was to explore images on a hard disk that were in the following directory structure.

 - root
   - 2011